matthew-collett/RoverTech/README.md

 # RoverTech
-Private repository for RoverTech - ECE3232 The Harvester Challenge
+Repository for RoverTech - ECE3232 The Harvester Challenge